-Sophie Branson is a Swiss/British violinist, born in Tokyo in 2006.
-From age four she is studying in the violin studio of Liana Tretiakova at the Zakhar Bron School of Music in Zurich, Switzerland.
+Sophie Branson is a British–Swiss violinist, born in Tokyo in 2006.
+In September 2026 she will be starting her BM with Prof. Svetlana Makarova at HEMU Lausanne.
+She has studied since the age of four in the violin studio of Liana Tretiakova at the Zakhar Bron School of Music in Zurich, Switzerland and from 2021 also with Prof. Zakhar Bron at his Academy in Interlaken.

 In 2018, Sophie participated together with Vadim Repin, Alexander Buzlov and Ilva Eigus in the world premiere of Daniel Schnyder’s Concerto Grosso “iGeneration” at the Trans- Siberian Art Festival.
 With the Novosibirsk Philharmonic Chamber Orchestra, she has also performed Stravinsky’s Italian Suite.
 Both performances received excellent reviews in “The Strad”.